Rug buying should always be fun - you are making your home beautiful and buying something that will last generations.

-One word that is commonly used with wool rugs is sprouts - or sprouting.
+One word that is commonly used with is sprouts on rugs - or rug sprouting.
 This is pretty confusing because it makes you think your rug is growing something.
 But this simply isn't true!
 In fact, sprouting is totally normal and doesn't mean your rug has any defects of problems.

 Our resident rug expert, George, explains sprouts in this video.
 We also hope this post answers even more of your questions too.

 What are sprouts on wool rugs?

 No, your rug isn't growing anything.
 Sprouting in rugs is what we call threads that appear to unravel from the rug and stick out longer than the other loops and threads.

 Basically, they are lose tufts that protrude above the surface of the rug's pile.

 Wool is hand-twisted on our hand-knotted rugs.
 So when it comes untwisted, it sticks up off the rug slightly.

 Is my rug defective if I find a sprout?

 No, it most certainly is not.
 It happens to almost all hand-knotted rugs and it is very easy to fix.